Architecture

 The context window crash that happened on 2026-05-13 (the day this docs site was built) exposed a gap: no way to reset a Letta conversation without losing everything.
 The fix is now live.

-4. The chat UI clears and shows a "Session refreshed — memory intact" divider.
+4. The chat UI clears and shows a "New session — memory intact" divider.

 Ren's memory is never lost in a rollover — only the raw conversation thread resets.
 The nightly dream captures session content before that happens.

-Every night at 2:00am, a script on Scott's Mac sends Ren a structured reflection prompt.
+Every night at 2:00am, a script on Scott's Mac sends Ren a structured reflection prompt via Letta's REST API.
+Ren uses her own built-in tools to reflect and write a fresh session brief.
 She:

 1. Searches her conversation history for the day's exchanges